MileHacker Logo

 • Hydration: Drink bottled or boiled water.

-• Food Safety: Eat at reputable establishments.
+• Food Safety: Eat at establishments with a good reputation.

 • Sun Protection: Use sunscreen and wear appropriate clothing.